A New Theoretical Framework of Pyramid Markov Processes for Blockchain Selfish Mining: Introduction

 More realistically, it is interesting to consider the influence of many orphan blocks on the waste of computing resource in the blockchain.
-So far, there have been some qualitative analysis for the influence of orphan blocks, but the quantitative research is still very few.
-For the qualitative analysis, readers may refer to, such as Carlsten et al. \cite{Car:2016}, Velner et al. \cite{Vel:2017}, Stifter et al. \cite{Sti:2019}, Saad et al. \cite{Saa:2019}, Awe et al. \cite{Awe:2020} and others.
+So far, there have been some qualitative analysis for the influence of orphan blocks, but the quantitative research is limited.
+For the qualitative analysis, readers may refer to Carlsten et al. \cite{Car:2016}, Velner et al. \cite{Vel:2017}, Stifter et al. \cite{Sti:2019}, Saad et al. \cite{Saa:2019}, Awe et al. \cite{Awe:2020} and others.
 To our best knowledge, our pyramid Markov process is a most effective quantitative technique to analyze the orphan blocks in the blockchain.
-To this end, we use the stationary probability vector of the pyramid Markov process to be able to provide a detailed analysis for the performance measures of the blockchain selfish mining models with a lot of orphan blocks.
+To this end, we use the stationary probability vector of the pyramid Markov process to provide a detailed analysis for the performance measures of the blockchain selfish mining models with a lot of orphan blocks.

 From an economic analysis perspective. we further set up a pyramid Markov \textit{reward} process to study the revenue analysis of our more general model of blockchain selfish mining.
 Based on this, we express the long-run average profits of the honest and dishonest mining pools, respectively.
 Also, we find that the two long-run average profits are multivariate linear in some key parameters of the system.
-This leads to finding a simple sufficient condition under which the blockchain can operate normally.
+This enables us to find a simple sufficient condition under which the blockchain can operate normally.
 Moreover, we can measure the mining efficiency of the dishonest mining pool through comparing to the honest mining pool.
 Therefore, we develop a unified theoretical framework of pyramid Markov (reward) processes to open a new avenue, which can support many potential promising research of blockchain selfish mining.

 0.5cm

 In summary, the main contributions of this paper are listed as follows:

 \begin{itemize} \item[1.]
 We describe a more general model of blockchain selfish mining with a two-block leading competitive criterion and a new economic incentive mechanism that captures three key factors: The efficiency-increased ratio, the jumping's mining rate, and a block-detained probability sequence.
 (Section 3)